-Comments submitted through the Cochrane Library are received by Wiley editorial staff who will act within two days of receipt.
-Non-approved comments will be dealt with by Wiley and a response sent to the contributor.
-Approved comments will be sent to the Feedback Editor and Managing Editor of the relevant Cochrane Review Group (CRG).
+Comments submitted through the Cochrane Library are received by the Cochrane Editorial & Methods Department.
+Editorial staff act within two days of receipt.
+The purpose of screening is to filter out comments that are spam, duplicates, nonsense, or abusive.
+Comments that pass screening are forwarded to Managing Editor and Feedback Editor of the relevant Cochrane Review Group (CRG).

 The Feedback Editor assesses the comment and decides: